blaylockbk/Herbie/docs/_build/html/_sources/index.rst.txt

 Herbie Documentation
 ====================

-Herbie is a python package that downloads recent and archived High Resolution Rapid Refresh (HRRR) model and Rapid Refresh (RAP) model output from various sources.
-It also enables you to download subsets of the GRIB2 by variable and open the data as an ``xarray.Dataset`` with `cfgrib <https://github.com/ecmwf/cfgrib>`_.
-I created most of this during my PhD and decided to organize what I created into a more coherent package.
-The main package was originally called HRRR-B, but the package has been expanded to read more than just the HRRR data set and will continue to evolve at my own leisure.
+**Herbie** is a python package that downloads recent and archived output from the High Resolution Rapid Refresh (HRRR) and Rapid Refresh (RAP) models from various sources.
+It also enables you to download subsets of the GRIB2 by variable and open the data with `xarray <http://xarray.pydata.org/en/stable/>`_ via `cfgrib <https://github.com/ecmwf/cfgrib>`_.
+I created most of this during my PhD and have since organized it into this more coherent package.
+The package was original named **HRRR-B**, but since then the package has been expanded to access more than just the HRRR data from one source and it will continue to evolve at my own leisure.
+It is now called Herbie, named after some favorite childhood movies.

-The `HRRR <https://rapidrefresh.noaa.gov/hrrr/>`_ model is NOAA's hourly, 3-km numerical weather prediction model nested within the `RAP <https://rapidrefresh.noaa.gov/>`_ model.
-Read some of the `HRRR's achievements <https://research.noaa.gov/article/ArtMID/587/ArticleID/2702/The-amazing-research-resume-of-High-Resolution-Rapid-Refresh-Model>`_.
-The HRRR is the foundation for the upcoming Rapid-Refresh Forecast System (`RRFS <https://gsl.noaa.gov/focus-areas/unified_forecast_system/rrfs>`_).
+The `HRRR <https://rapidrefresh.noaa.gov/hrrr/>`_ model is NOAA's hourly, 3-km numerical weather prediction model nested within the `RAP <https://rapidrefresh.noaa.gov/>`_ model and is a `valuable numerical weather prediction resource <https://research.noaa.gov/article/ArtMID/587/ArticleID/2702/The-amazing-research-resume-of-High-Resolution-Rapid-Refresh-Model>`_.
+The RAP and HRRR model development are the foundation for the upcoming Rapid-Refresh Forecast System (`RRFS <https://gsl.noaa.gov/focus-areas/unified_forecast_system/rrfs>`_).

 .. figure:: _static/Herbie3.png